This page was updated on 09 September 2022. To view changes, please see page updates

 If parents are not legally represented, the DCPL will ask the CSO to serve the updating affidavit on the parents.
 Service must occur at least 3 days before the court mention in the Childrens Court.

-Complete an Affidavit of service (Form 22) for each parent as proof of service.
+Complete a Form 22—Affidavit of service for each parent as proof of service.
 Provide the completed form to the DCPL via CourtShare.

 Provide an update to the DCPL